Skip to main content Go to home page

 Arm’s length

-This means the contract must be made by two parties acting freely and independently of each other, and without offering favour as a result of some special relationship, such as being related to one another.
+This means the contract must be made by 2 parties acting freely and independently of each other, and without offering favour as a result of some special relationship, such as being related to one another.
 The terms of the contract should be commercially reasonable, and the contract price should not be inflated compared to the fair market price.

 Australian citizen

-All applicant(s) must be Australian citizens.
+All applicant(s) must be Australian citizens prior to 14 April 2021.

 Commencement of construction